Sahusumit04/Sahusumit04/README.md

 ###

-<p align="left">I'm Sumit Sahu  from Baderia Global Institute of Engineering and Management<br><br>- 🔭 I’m working as Labour<br>- 📚 I'm currently learning How to make masala<br>- ⚡ In my free time I use to do MUTTHI.</p>
+<p align="left">I'm Sumit Sahu  from Baderia Global Institute of Engineering and Management<br><br>- 📚 I'm currently learning Advance Java<br>- ⚡ In my free time I use to do Codechef Questions.</p>

 ###